HeapsIO/heaps-doc/HTML5.md

 Heaps is able to compile to JavaScript and therefore it can run in the web browser.

-See the following exaxmple on how to prepare your heaps project for HTML5.
+See the following example on how to prepare your Heaps project for HTML5.

 ## Compile for Javascript: